Ahrvo-Trading-Systems/quorum-maker-image/README.md

    1. `git clone https://github.com/Ahrvo-Trading-Systems/quorum-maker-ui.git`
    1. `git clone https://github.com/synechron-finlabs/quorum-maker-image.git`
    1. Quorum Maker project is not required to build docker image as it is required only at runtime.
-1. Run `./build_image.sh` inside `quorum-maker-image` directory.
+1. Run `./build_image.sh` inside `qmtemp/quorum-maker-image` directory.
 Following are the steps executed automatically by this script.
    1. Automatically build quorum-maker-nodemanager using Golang and copy the executable to image.
    2. Automatically build quorum-maker-ui using Angular and copy HTML, JS, CSS and images.
    3. Automatically clone Quorum and copy `geth` and `bootnode` to image.